 You will be given specific safety advice during orientation in South Africa.
 Please take it very seriously.
-A list of consulates in South Africa is included in the State Department Travel Advisory towards the end of this guide.
+A list of consulates in South Africa is included towards the end of this guide.

 Stellenbosch University advises that you make use of the "Green Route" on campus, which is a preferential route that covers all the academic buildings, residences and computer centers.
 Students and University security officials wearing fluorescent orange armbands patrol it for safety.